-In the Q4 groundwater monitoring event, the maximum concentrations of gasoline, diesel, and benzene were detected in well MW-1 (near the former UFSTs), while the maximum concentration of diesel was detected in downgradient well MW-3.
-The TVHg concentration at MW-1 dropped significantly, from 16,000 μ g/L in December 2006 to 2,700 μ g/L in December 2007.
+In the Q4 groundwater monitoring event, the maximum concentrations of gasoline, diesel, and benzene were all detected in well MW-5 (near the former UFSTs).
+The $34,000~\mu g/L$ of diesel observed in MW-5 is a new historic maximum, and the gasoline concentration was the highest it has been since July of 2001.

 Maximum concentrations of MTBE were historically detected in downgradient wells (adjacent to W. MacArthur Boulevard), indicating that the center of mass of MTBE has migrated downgradient.
 Groundwater contamination is known to extend offsite to the northwest southwest (beneath Howe Street and W. MacArthur Boulevard).
-Discussion of contaminant trends is limited for this event because historical low groundwater levels resulted in only four of the eight wells being sampled.
+However, due to the desorption occurring during this December 2008 sampling event, MTBE concentrations will most likely increase across the site as this new source of contamination migrates with groundwater.